arcus/virtual_library/ontologies/OntologyTraining_LiaScript.md

 ![Example Diagram of an Ontology Chart](media/Ontology_OntologyChart.png)

+### What is a Knowledge Graph?

+A knowledge graph is a graph-based data representation connecting real-world entities through explicitly modeled relationships that humans and systems can naturally understand.
+The core parts of the graph consist of:
+- Nodes: The entities, concepts, or classes of the graph.
+- Edges: The relationship or connection between the nodes, indicating ownership, membership, dependency, interaction, etc.
+- Properties: The property keys that describe nodes or relationships, allowing the graph to store both facts and contextual attributes, reflecting how information is naturally connected.

+Why is this important when we are talking about taxonomies and ontologies?
+Because knowledge graphs act as the operational layer, bringing taxonomies and ontologies to life by defining how the graph data is organized and interpreted.

+A knowledge graph can capture taxonomies using nodes and relationships that represent hierarchical structures.
+It can also capture ontologies using semantic nodes, relationships, and properties to provide meanings and logic.
+They become the organizing principles that provide meaning and structure to the knowledge graph.

 ### Why Ontology and Not Taxonomy

 An ontological approach captures connections naturally as most knowledge and concepts do not exist in isolation as they do in most taxonomies.